quinetime/syntax_semantics_demo/README.md

-# Syntax and Semantics &mdash; a Demonsration
+# Syntax and Semantics &mdash; a Demonstration

 An interactive demonstration of the difference between syntactic and semantic operations in computers, including a little puzzle at the end.
 Currently online at [https://syntactic.netlify.app](https://syntactic.netlify.app/).